Add or edit a Sitemap source

-Members with the required privileges can use a Sitemap source to make the content of listed web pages from a sitemap file or a Sitemaps index file searchable.
+Members with the required privileges can use a Sitemap source to make the content of webpages listed in a sitemap file or sitemap index file searchable.

 A sitemap file can be added to a website and is required when using a Sitemap source.
 The file contains a list of the website’s URLs along with their respective metadata which include the LMD (last-modified-date).
-This enables the Sitemap source to perform a refresh rather than a rescan, as is the case with a Web source.
-For this reason, although a Sitemap source requires the extra step of adding a sitemap file, it offers an increased performance compared to a Web source.
+This enables the Sitemap source to perform refresh updates, which the Web source doesn’t support.
+For this reason, although a Sitemap source requires the extra step of adding a sitemap file, it offers better performance than the Web source.

 Source key characteristics